‘There’s a lot on the line’: Voters across Georgia weigh in

 • Main state issues: roads, housing, better access to health care, cost of living

-Editor’s note: This is the first of a three-part series looking at voter views and concerns.
+Editor’s note: This is the first of a two-part series looking at voter views and concerns.
 State Affairs spoke with voters across Georgia.
 Their responses were vastly varied and, in some cases, surprising.
+Read Part 2 here.

 Georgia voters are toting to the polls a mixed bag of views and concerns about the direction of the Peach State and the nation.